krishnakanthpps/PerfDashboard/README.md

 }
    ```

-   The Z in the timestamp stands for GMT/UTC "Zulu" time.
+   The Z in the timestamp stands for GMT/UTC "Zulu" time, basically London time without the
+   Summer Time (what the UK calls Daylight Savings Time in the US).

 ## <a name="LogFormats"> Log Input Formats</a>,
 Data Formats:

 * JSON
 * XML
 * CSV